rschen5/ChessGPTutor/README.md

 pip install -r requirements.txt
 ```

-Please ensure that your screen supports a 1400 x 900 pixel resolution.
+Please ensure that your screen can support a window with a 1400 x 900 pixel resolution.
 On Windows machines this can be adjusted by changing the scale and display resolution in Display Settings.

 ### Running ChessGPTutor